Forricide/still-feel-alive/Chapter 8.md

 "Calm down, Newter.
 Gregor, not yet."

+She clears her throat, quietly.
 "What's going on?"

+"Whoa!"

-"Whoa!", "I suppose that I will not call an ambulance.", "Good to see you again, Taylor."
+"I suppose that I will not call an ambulance."

+"Good to see you again, Taylor."
+Sarah's there, holding a notepad, her expression a strange mix of its normal intensity, concern, and excitement.

+"Glad to be back...
+I think?"
+She looks around the room.
+Gregor's there, and so is Newter, also looking conflicted.
+He's standing over a prone body.
+She doesn't feel the need to look much closer.
+"What happened?"